triopsi/th-faq/readme.txt

 == Description ==

 The "TH FAQ" plugin is a very simple way, to show requently asked questions on a site or in a site.
-It's have a responsive design and is very easys to use it.
+It's have a responsive designs and is very easys to use it.
+Copy-paste the shortcode [thfaq] anywhere in your post or site for show a accordion.

 = Create features =

 * Create and manage the questions
 * Add Shortcodes in your post or sites
-*   Responsives design
+* Responsives designs
+* Choose from two designs

 = Bugs, technical hints or contribute =